 An interferometric autocorrelation is obtained by recording the average power of the frequency-doubled signal:

+where the integration is over the temporal range corresponding to one pulse.
 This kind of autocorrelation trace exhibits a fast oscillation with a period of half the optical wavelength.
 The maximum signal (Figure 4) is obtained when the two pulses after the beam splitter undergo perfect constructive interference, leading to twice the amplitude compared with a single pulse, and thus four times the intensity, and after frequency doubling 16 times the intensity.
 For a large arm length difference, the pulses do not overlap in the nonlinear crystal, and the intensity is only twice that generated by a single pulse.
 Hence the peak signal is always eight times higher than the background, provided that the interferometer is properly aligned.

 The interferometric autocorrelation is sensitive to chirps and thus in principle makes it possible to extract more information on the pulses.
 However, the pulse duration of a chirped pulse is underestimated if one simply uses the width of the autocorrelation signal (see Figure 5).
 An improved method called modified-spectrum autointerferometric correlation (MOSAIC) is based on an interferometric autocorrelation, which is numerically post-processed such that the resulting trace makes it much easier to diagnose a chirp.

 For relatively long pulses, the many oscillations of the interferometric autocorrelation trace can be averaged out.
 In that case, the peak signal is three times the background (not four times, due to the non-sinusoidal oscillation).